yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 In summary, it has been shown that:

+* Banks have no ability to create money.
 * Fractional reserve is inherent in lending.
 * The fraction of reserve is an expression of time preference.
-* Non-positive reserve is not possible.
-* Lower reserve reduces chances of being able to settle accounts.
+* Zero reserve eliminates any chance of being able to settle accounts.
-* No distinction exists between naive and practical money creation.
+* No distinction exists between naive and practical theories of money creation.
-* Banks have no ability to create money.